 The proposed syntax introduces one additional syntax element in SPS and eight new syntax elements in PPS, where two of the eight are gating-flags controlling the presence of the other syntax elements.
 When ARC is not used there will only be one additional bit in the PPS (pic_size_different_from_max_flag equal to 0).
 There are no new syntax elements proposed in the slice header.

 In terms of bit overhead, the proposed syntax would actually generally reduce the number of bits for the case when ARC is not used due to the introduction of the PicSizeUnit variable.
-A common picture resolution such as 3840x2160 could be signalled using 11+ 9 + 7 = 27 bits instead of 23 + 23 = 46 bits.
+A common picture resolution such as 3840x2160 could be signalled using 15 + 9 + 7 = 31 bits instead of 23 + 23 = 46 bits.

+Summary

+In summary it can be said that this contribution includes the following three aspects:

+Introduce PicSizeUnit to be used as unit for signalling all syntax elements that express picture width and height

+Introduce conformance window for “reduced resolution pictures”

+Use output resolution for calculating scaling factor between current picture and reference pictures

+It is proposed to include these three aspects into the next draft of Versatile Video Coding (VVC).

 References